-Verifying genuine multipartite entanglement is an important building block for quantum computers and quantum networks.
-This requires good control of the quantum measurement devices.
-As illustrated here, small deviations in the fidelity of these measurements, at scales that are relevant for state-of-the-art photonic experiments, can significantly undermine such verification.
-This pertains both to the use of entanglement witnesses to detect GME and to their use for estimating the fidelity of the state preparation device.
-Imperfect measurements are inevitable and while our experiment focuses on photonics, their relevance extends to other platforms too.
-In particular, due to the relevance of cross-talk between adjacent qubits, it might be of special relevance in atomic systems \cite{wang2016single,barreiro2013demonstration,debnath2016demonstration,fang2022crosstalk} and superconducting qubits \cite{cao2023generation,corcoles2015demonstration,ansmann2009violation}.
+\textit{Conclusions.---} Verifying GME is an important building block for quantum computers and quantum networks.
+Here, we have shown how such verification can be impacted by the inevitable presence of small systematic errors.
+While our experiment focuses on photonics, its relevance extends also to other platforms; for example in atomic qubits \cite{wang2016single,barreiro2013demonstration,debnath2016demonstration,fang2022crosstalk} and super-conducting qubits \cite{cao2023generation,corcoles2015demonstration,ansmann2009violation} where cross-talk in measurement is relevant.
 Another frontier where measurement imperfections are particularly relevant is in high-dimensional quantum systems \cite{bent2015experimental,mirhosseini2013efficient}, where it is often the case that control over the measurement decreases with the dimensionality.

-In our work, we have focused mainly on GHZ states, analytically corrected a relevant family of entanglement witnesses, and demonstrated their relevance in the experiment.
-However, optimally correcting entanglement witnesses for measurement imperfections seems in general to be a hard task.
-An interesting open problem is if this can be achieved systematically, in an efficient manner.
-That would permit a rigorous analysis of more generic entanglement witnesses, tailored for a variety of different multipartite states, and their adaptation to experiment.
-In Appendix~\ref{app:witness_W_cluster} we have numerically explored some well-known entanglement witnesses for a three and four qubits, in a W-state and cluster state.
-The results are qualitatively similar to those presented for the GHZ states.